CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/AdvancedRules/WeaponSkillTransfer.md

 ## Weapon Skill Transfer

-The below tables show how a given skill with a particular weapon class gains skills, though lesser, in similar weapons class in regards to size and function.
+The below tables show how a given skill with a particular weapon gains skills, though lesser, in similar weapons class in regards to size and function.
 For melee weapons, weapon reach, footwork, and the biomechanics of swinging a weapon have some overlap between weapon skills.
 For ranged weapons, having a proper base, judging the distance, leading your targets, aiming and releasing the projectile smoothly are examples of the overlap.
 This allows characters to experiment with new weapons while making narrative sense.

 Starting with the weapon skill your character currently possesses, each horizontal (right and left on the table) or vertical (up and down on the table) jump is -1 reduction to the skill you've moved to.
 When moving horizontally within a Size type, you may loop around the other side of the table as if it were right beside it.